SwedbankPay/developer.swedbankpay.com/payments/direct-debit/redirect.md

 #### Create Sales transaction

-The sales transaction This is managed either by by redirecting the end-user to the hosted payment pages.
+The sales transaction This is managed either by by redirecting the end-user to the hosted payment page.

 ### Reversals